OrgGinu/GitHubSolution/README.md

 *  Octokit.net - https://github.com/octokit/octokit.net

 # Usage
-Deploy the service to any platform like Azure or AWS and change the following configuration values in the AppSettings to reflect your GitHub environment details
+Deploy the service to any desired platform like Azure, AWS or GCP and change the following configuration values in the AppSettings to reflect your GitHub environment details

 * RepoName: "YOUR REPO NAME"
 * Token: "PERSONAL ACCESS TOKEN"